bboydflo/webdev-setup/readme.md

 ### Features

-- ES2015+
+- hot module reloading for CSS and Javascript
-- environment aware Babel configuration
+- ES2015 and environment aware Babel configuration
-- React
+- React support
 - Sass compilation
-- will eliminate unused css using `purifycss-webpack` plugin
+- ~~will eliminate unused css using `purifycss-webpack` plugin~~
-- Allows live tweaking of webpack config and restarts dev environment when config gets changed
+- Allows live tweaking of main webpack config and restarts dev environment when it gets changed
-- assets loaders (png, jpg, svg etc.)
+- assets loaders (png, jpg, svg, woff, ttf, eof etc.)

 ### Inspired by these projects